zitadel/zitadel/site/docs/administrate/09-authorisations.en.md

 ---
-title: Authorisations
+title: Authorizations
 ---

-### What are Authorisations
+### What are Authorizations

-**ZITADEL** thinks of authorisations as resource who clearly defines which user has what roles.
-Authorisations are also called "user grant".
+**ZITADEL** thinks of authorizations as resource who clearly defines which user has what roles.
+Authorizations are also called "user grant".

-### Manage Authorisations
+### Manage Authorizations

 You can grant Roles directly on a project.
 Or, if the user is in your organisation, by apply in the roles to the user directly.
 Additionaly you can use the authorization menu item to search for a user and project.